mgvinuesa/hibernate-envers-spring/README.md

-# Hibernate Envers + Spring 5.1 Demo
+# Hibernate Envers + Spring Boot 3.1 Demo

 This demo is primarily aimed to illustrate the `ManagedBeanRegistry` support that Spring Framework added in version 5.1 to support injecting Spring beans into a Hibernate Envers `RevisionListener` implementation.